75 Champaign-Urbana DATE NIGHT IDEAS

 We’re here to save you!
 Grab lunch or dinner and then choose an adventure from below.
 Or, in some cases, pack a picnic of your own.
 A few notes:

 - SPONTANEOUS OR PLANNED?: Some of these require some planning; others you can do on the fly.

-- LOCATION: Many fun Champaign-Urbana date night opportunities are seasonal, but we have ideas for anytime of the year, indoors and outdoors.
+- LOCATION: Many fun Champaign-Urbana date night opportunities are seasonal, but we have ideas for any time of the year, indoors and outdoors.
 Also, date night is not even always at NIGHT.

-- COST: Some of these ideas ARE FREE.
+- COST: Some of these ideas are free.
 Some have minimal cost.
 Others can get pricey.
 There’s something for everyone.

 - HOW TO CHOOSE: If choosing just one is difficult, write your favorites on slips of paper or craft sticks and pick them from a jar.

-- DISCLAIMER: Please note that while do our best to keep the information on this list updated, anything is subject to change without notice.
+- DISCLAIMER: Please note that while we do our best to keep the information on this list updated, anything is subject to change without notice.

 - NEED CHILDCARE?: Check out our guide on how to find a babysitter and our article about parents nights out.

 Chambanamoms thanks Rector Construction for presenting this list.

 Rector Construction is a locally owned Champaign-based exterior construction company.
 Services include custom decks, roofing, siding, gutters, crawlspace encapsulations, and more.
 Rector is dedicated to giving back to the community by partnering with organizations and individuals who are making an impact in Champaign County.